Sex and gender (initial notes & references)

 - How OED defined, labelled and otherwise treated such terms when they were included, including the choice of evidential quotations – or indeed the decision to leave terms without quotation evidence altogether, as was the case with some words included in OED11

 - OED’s representation (again, over the course of its editorial history) of issues relating to the rights of women and its representation of women more generally, for example in definitions relating to women’s suffrage, or in its choice of quotations by male or female authors.
-On the latter, see articles by Mugglestone listed below.
-For OED’s use of quotations from female-authored sources see EOED pages on Fe/male sources.
+On the former, see articles by Mugglestone listed below.
+For OED’s use of quotations from female-authored sources see EOED pages on Fe/male sources and 18th-century Leverhulme study.
 In recent years, campaigners have objected to the differential treatment in Oxford dictionaries more generally of woman, man, and related terms, including the choice of illustrative quotations.
 See reports at

 - OED’s representation of vocabulary and concepts relating to non-binary, transgender or gender-neutral issues of different kinds.
 OED has published a range of relevant new entries or additions to existing entries, for example the gender-neutral pronoun ze; see screen-shot in our page on OED Online’s Continuous change, and the non-binary use of pronouns they/them/their, see discussion in Keeping up with contemporary dictionaries on our Dictionaries page (in Topics).
 However, its treatment in general remains spotty and inconsistent, as shown by Lo Vecchio 2021 (details below).

 - Mugglestone, Lynda, 2007a. ‘”Decent Reticence”: Coarseness, Contraception, and the First Edition of the OED‘, Dictionaries: Journal of the Dictionary Society of North America, 28, 1-22